coder/docs/images/configure.md

 fi
 ```

-Note that the instructions provided include `if else` logic on whether the instructions
+Note that the instructions provided include `if-else` logic on whether the
-should be re-run (and when) or if Coder should run the instructions only once.
+instructions should be re-run (and when) or if Coder should run the instructions
-We strongly recommend including this logic at all times to minimize overhead.
+only once.
+We strongly recommend including this logic at all times to minimize
+overhead.

 > Any commands run with `sudo` will, by default, not include the environment
 > variables of your user.
 If you'd like to preserve your existing env variables,